yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jan-2023/index.md

 The change is simple: instead of relying on the GPU driver to store and validate the pipeline cache (a.k.a. the shaders), and having the usual suspects like the Windows AMD driver fail to store 95% of them because of some arbitrary low size limitation, [Wollnashorn](https://github.com/Wollnashorn) decided that {{< gh-hovercard "9527" "doing it with the official Vulkan API is better." >}}

 By storing the entire pipeline cache in a custom file among yuzu’s folders, AMD GPUs running on Windows can now properly load large caches in mere seconds, as it should be.
-This has saved me literal hours of time while playing `Xenoblade Chronicles 3` with an RX 6600, as the game has a lovely combination of heavy shaders and many of them.
+This has saved me literal hours of time while playing `Xenoblade Chronicles 3` with an RX 6600, as the game has the _lovely perk_ of many heavy shaders.
-Booting the game with 25000 shaders used to take close to 15 minutes with the driver only providing the first 3000 shaders or so, and the rest always being recompiled.
+Booting the game with 25000 shaders used to take close to 15 minutes, with the driver only providing the first 3000 shaders or so, and the rest always being recompiled.
 The process now takes mere *seconds*.

 {{< imgs
 	"./shaders.mp4| NVIDIA and Intel are faster at shader building than AMD"